Top 10 Busiest US Cruise Homeports

 • Address: 1350 Port of New Orleans Place, New Orleans

 The port also takes steps to provide services to cruise ship crew members.
-Early in 2023, it opened a Seafarers Center, which offers support to international crew visiting the port.
-Located in Terminal 3, the center is a hub for package and mail delivery, and other needed services.
+Early in 2023, it opened a Seafarers Center at Terminal 3, offering support to international crew visiting the port.

 • Name: Port Tampa Bay